 Marine Life in the Philippines: 100 Sea Creatures You Must See

 Best Time to Go Diving in Napantao Fish Sanctuary

-Weather permit, scuba diving in Napantao can be done the whole year-round.
+Weather permitting, scuba diving in Napantao can be done the whole year-round.

 During the “Amihan” season or Northeast Monsoons (November – March), crossing seas from Padre Burgos side towards Napantao can be a bit more choppy.
 Amihan season also brings cooler water temperatures and you can expect more frogfishes and macro life in the area.

-During “Habagat” season or Southwest monsoon (April – October), dives can be sometimes be more challenging as the strong winds and currents head towards Napantao’s direction.
-This is considered to be the “summer time” in Southern Leyte, so you can expect less rain and brighter skies during these months.
+During the “Habagat” season or Southwest monsoon (April – October), dives can sometimes be more challenging as the strong winds and currents head towards Napantao’s direction.
+This is considered to be the “summertime” in Southern Leyte, so you can expect less rain and brighter skies during these months.